Looking for healthy and easy lunch recipes? This delicious chickpea salad sandwich is essentially a vegetarian chicken salad sandwich using chickpeas!

 Looking for more easy lunch recipes?

+This chickpea salad sandwich is so easy, it’s perfect for quick lunches and for beginner cooks like college students!
 Outside of this chickpea salad sandwich, here are a few more easy lunch recipes:

 - Hummus and Veggie Roll Ups